vimm0/vimm0.github.io/_posts/2021-10-14-graphql-voyager-on-graphene-django.md

 date: 2021-10-14 01:02:36 +0545
 categories: django
 ---
-If you want to "graphql-voyager" on  "graphene_django", you should override template in "graphene_django/templates/graphene/graphiql.html"
+If you want to `graphql-voyager` on `graphene_django`, you should override template in `graphene_django/templates/graphene/graphiql.html`.

 {% gist c11ff90b83429e45a91b7b97c50ba6e6 %}